Adani Ports' first bond issue in over 2 yrs lapped up, more coming: Bankers

 The fundraising follows the Supreme Court's decision that the group is not required to undergo additional investigations beyond the market regulator's current scrutiny.

-Earlier in the day, the group's port operator unit accepted bids aggregating to 5 billion rupees ($60.2 million) for two listed bonds, with one maturing in five years and the other in 10 at coupons of 7.80% and 7.90%, respectively.
+Earlier in the day, the group's port operator unit accepted bids aggregating to Rs 500 crore ($60.2 million) for two listed bonds, with one maturing in five years and the other in 10 at coupons of 7.80 per cent and 7.90 per cent, respectively.

-The company received bids totalling 10 billon rupees, with participation from banks and insurance companies, according to three merchant bankers.
+The company received bids totalling Rs 1,000 crore, with participation from banks and insurance companies, according to three merchant bankers.

 The company offered a coupon that was 15-20 basis points higher than those of similarly rated companies, the bankers said.